Intercontinental Broadcasting Corporation: AKTV, privatization bids and property issues

 The privatization process of IBC commenced in October 2016.
-As of December 2016, five entities had shown their interest to join the bidding process.
-They were Ramon S. Ang of San Miguel Corporation, and the groups led by former IBC president (and current RMN president and chief executive officer) Eric Canoy, former Ilocos Sur governor Chavit Singson, energy tycoon and Udenna Corporation chairman Dennis Uy (who recently expanded his business through his recent acquisition of ISM Communications Corporation), and William Lima, a businessman from Davao.
+As of December 2016, five entities had shown interest in joining the bidding.
+They were Ramon S. Ang of San Miguel Corporation, and the groups led by former IBC president (and current RMN president and chief executive officer) Eric Canoy, former Ilocos Sur governor Chavit Singson, energy tycoon and Udenna Corporation chairman Dennis Uy (who had recently expanded his business through his recent acquisition of ISM Communications Corporation), and Davao businessman William Lima.

 In March 2017, IBC operated on a low-powered signal but it continued its broadcast on cable and satellite providers.
 In October 2017, IBC began its test broadcast on digital terrestrial television.